 Truth is that those days are far gone behind ourselves and we have much more powerful tools under our sleeves.
 We just need to embrace some sort of paradigm-shift and approach things with a different point of view.

 Let’s go back to the initial problem.
 Breaking down the problem to the basic elements we can describe the stencil-driver screen transition effect as follows.

 Selectively draw an image on top of another, letting pass only the what is above the black pixels of a centered-zooming image.

 - draw the background image;

 - advance a tweener from zero to some big enough scaling factor (let’s say, ten);

-- use the tweened-value to pass the scaled-centered stencil image through a shader and fill the stenci-buffer with the result;
+- use the tweened-value to pass the scaled-centred stencil image through a shader and fill the stencil-buffer with the result;

 - draw the foreground image with the stencil-buffer “active”.